sebivenlo/esd-2024-jit-compiler/documents/agenda.md

 - Quizz - incognito, questions about difference of compilers.
 Questions about the interpreter and compiler 10 minutes

 - QUIzz: compiler, interpreter, JIT, use cases: evaluation of student's knowledge

-Show problem that python and c are more generic in parameters, which means that some programming languagues are more strict in type parameters

-show a problem where the jit compiler can run the program easily and with a normal compiler it doesnt work

-What type of code are prefered for the jit compiler

-32 studenten